eilvelia/tdl/README.md

 - The tdjson shared library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows), of TDLib version 1.8.0 or newer
 - In rare cases, a C++ compiler and Python installed to build the node addon[^1]

 [^1]: `tdl` is packaged with pre-built addons for Windows (x86_64), GNU/Linux (x86_64, arm64; glibc >= 2.22), and macOS (x86_64, arm64; v10.14+).
 If a pre-built binary is not available for your system, then the node addon will be built using node-gyp, requiring Python and a C++ toolchain (C++14 is required) to be installed (on Windows, MSVS or Build Tools).
 Pass `--build-from-source` to never use the pre-built binaries. arm64 binaries are not tested in the CI.
-Only Linux binaries are statically linked against libstdc++.
+Linux binaries are statically linked against libstdc++.

 <a name="installation"></a>
 ## Installation